 EPA Really Has A Lot Of Discretion In Deciding Whether to Promulgate Water Quality Standards

-When a number of citizen groups petitioned EPA to determine that it is necessary under the Clean Water Act to promulgate water quality standards for nutrient pollution in the Mississippi River Basin and the Northern Gulf of Mexico, EPA did not decide to issue the standards.
+When a number of citizen groups petitioned EPA to determine that it is necessary under the Clean Water Act to promulgate water quality standards for nutrient pollution in the Mississippi River Basin miss3and the Northern Gulf of Mexico, EPA did not decide to issue the standards.
 It did not decide not to issue the standards.
 It decided not to decide.
 Litigation ensued.

 Earlier this week,… More